 The Alternate-Day Method

 As the name implies, this method will have you fasting on some alternating days.
-During the fasting days, you will be required to consume at least 25% of your daily calorie needs (6).
-So, for example, if your daily calorie limit is 2, 000 calories, you will be restricted to consume 500 calories.
+During the fasting days, you will be required to consume around 25% of your daily calorie needs (6).
+So, for example, if your daily calorie limit is 2, 000 calories, you will be restricted to consuming 500 calories on your fasting days.
+On the other days, you eat normally.

 The 24 Hour Method